Haoming02/sd-forge-couple/README.md

 - **Incompatible Extension**
     - Certain Extensions, such as [sd-dynamic-prompts](https://github.com/adieyal/sd-dynamic-prompts), will also process the prompts before/during generation.
 These may break the **Couple Separator** and/or **Common Prompts** as a result.

+- **Prompt is too long!
+Using cached-patching...**
+    - In certain conditions, when the prompt is too long *(more than `~200` **tokens**)*, it will cause errors during generation.
+In such cases, Forge Couple will cache the main prompt and replace it with blank.
+All features will still function normally.

+> [!IMPORTANT]
+> This may break other Extensions that also access the original prompt

 ### TypeError: 'NoneType'

 For users that get the following error: